 You might have come across a QR code or two before.
 Square and barcode-looking, they’re usually found on packaging or in the corner of an advertising poster.
-While they never really seemed to have gotten momentum western world, in China, it’s been a different story.
+While they never really seemed to have gotten momentum in the western world, in China, it’s been a different story.

 QR codes are king in China, with WeChat being the main driving force of the system.
 Whether you are selling to consumers, buying a train ticket, exchanging business cards or attracting B2B leads; a QR code is almost always there to easily guide your transactions.
 For businesses, this means that QR codes need to be an essential part of your China marketing strategy if you’re trying to attract Chinese leads.